 - Arrange car hire for the next day so we can get to Mount Zas easily for the main hike of the trip.

 - Early breakfast near the hotel, then set off in the hire car to Filoti and walk Mount Zas.

-- Depending how long the walk takes, use the car to drive around and explore.
+- Depending on how long the walk takes, use the car to drive around and explore.

 - Back to Naxos town for dinner.

 - Ed’s last day.
-Get local bus to Agia Anna and walk around Plaka beach area.
+Get a local bus to Agia Anna and walk around the Plaka beach area.

 - Back to Naxos town for late lunch.

 - See Ed off on his ferry back to Mykonos/home.